Akibalogh/slack-tools/docs/customer-group-audit.md

 - **Requires Full Team**: Yes or No
 - **Needs Rename (iBTC)**: ⚠️ YES if contains "iBTC", No otherwise
 - **Privacy Status**: Private or ⚠️ PUBLIC for Slack channels
+- **History Visibility**: For Telegram groups - Visible, ⚠️ HIDDEN, or Unknown.
+N/A for Slack.
 - **Total Members**: Total number of members in the group
 - **Required Present**: Names of required members present
 - **Required Missing**: Names of required members missing